ome/omero-documentation/omero/sysadmins/config.rst

 omero.sessions.timeout
 ^^^^^^^^^^^^^^^^^^^^^^
-Sets the duration of inactivity in milliseconds after which a login is required.
+Sets the default duration of inactivity in milliseconds after which a login is required.

 Default: `600000`